MarcAstner/CRAPy/PROGRESS_REPORT.md

 - flashing the pi and figurring out connection with other devices

 #### Milan:
+- reading up on gearing systems and further playing around with fusion
+- starting to design the attachment holders between the solar panel and its mount

 #### Timon:
 - redesign front untrasound holder